 What are people using AI for?

 People are using AI for a wide range of purposes.
-These include automating repetitive tasks and processes, analyzing large volumes of data to identify patterns and insights, making predictions and forecasts based on historical data, personalizing experiences and recommendations for customers, improving decision-making and problem-solving, enhancing creativity and generating new ideas in fields like art and design, augmenting human capabilities and improving workplace productivity.
+These include automating repetitive tasks and processes, analyzing large volumes of data to identify patterns and insights, making predictions and forecasts based on historical data, personalizing experiences and recommendations for customers, improving decision-making and problem-solving, enhancing creativity, generating new ideas in fields like art and design, augmenting human capabilities, and improving workplace productivity.